Engaging Science Grants

 - most Queensland parents (79%) encourage their children to study science at school while 59% encourage or would encourage their children to study science as a career

 - only 20% of Queenslanders were able to accurately recall a Queensland scientist and/or scientist discovery

-- almost half (47%) believe that there is not enough information about science in the media or online and the same amount believe that there is not enough science-based events and activities.
+- almost half (47%) believe there is not enough information about science in the media or online and the same amount believe that there are not enough science-based events and activities.

 The research involved a 10-minute online survey of 1200 residents aged 18 years and over, spread across Queensland.

 You can read: